 Soon after the wedding, their married life became a common topic circulated among the relatives.
 My parents couldn’t go visit them since they were not welcomed anymore due to their strong objection to the marriage.
 However, my parents talked with my uncle and my aunt to get all the details.
 The newly weds were waiting to get their own place, but while waiting, they lived with my uncle and aunt.

 First X had a bad eating habit.
 My uncle and aunt whispered to my father, who related it to my mother at our dinner table.
 X didn’t eat formal meals, only snacking here and there throughout the whole day.
 My cousin G didn’t mind this at all since his mother always cooked.
 G had his meal with his parents while his wife X was either coming home late or finding some excuses to go talk with neighbors.
 My uncle and aunt considered this as a serious breach of long-held tradition.
 Also X didn’t cook and had no intention of cooking for the family as a good daughter-in-law should have done.
-My parents discussed this piece of information and attributed X’s habit and her non-filial attitude to his ethnic background.
+My parents discussed this piece of information and attributed X’s habit and her non-filial attitude to her ethnic background.
 She’s just not as civilized as us, which was the reason she couldn’t get herself married until she’s 35 when my unfortunate cousin came calling.
 My parents concluded.

 My uncle and aunt wanted to exert their authority and train their daughter-in-law into a “civilized” being.
 At this time, both my uncle and aunt had retired.
 They could have an early dinner themselves without having any food left for G, which they thought could force X to cook for G. They devised this plan.
 One day, when G came back home and found no food on the table.
 G asked his wife X to cook something.
 X just came back from work and was having a cookie.
 She offered him some.
 G declined and insisted on some cooked food.
 “Why don’t you go out to the corner restaurant to get a bowl of noodle?”
 X said.
 G agreed and went out.
 This went on for three days and eventually my cousin G threw a tantrum.
 X treated him as if he’s an incorrigible teenager and brushed him aside.
 She stepped out to go talk with the neighbors–it’s part of her indispensable entertainment that she talked with neighbors.